prototypal/metamask-plugin-wrapper/README.md

 ### for plugin script:

 #### crypto:

+json rpc method middleware

 * **getPluginAccountPubKey(uint index)** returns bytes:
 Derive an new account for the plugin (along some specific derivation path) and get public key

 Should we allow to specify alternative derivation types and path ? we use BIP32 and BIP44 and some custom path

-key types (selected on installation): bip44 extension (eth not allowed) m / purpose' / coin_type' / account' / change / address_index
+key types (selected on installation):

+for cryptocurrencies' plugins: bip44 extension (eth not allowed) m / purpose' / coin_type' / account' / change / address_index

-plugin derivation key
+or

-m / pluginUniqueId / coin_type' / account' / change / address_index
+for apps/plugins derivation key m / pluginUniqueId / coin_type' / account' / change / address_index

+App keys and not plugin keys
+(by domain)
+implement in keyring these specific account separetely

 * **getPluginAccountsXPub(uint account) returns bytes**:
 returns the extended public key